Setting Up Your Environment page

 This course requires Node.js version 18 or 20 (we suggest using the long-term support release of version 20).

-Alternatively, you can install Node.js via package manager.
+Alternatively, you can install Node.js via package manager; this is the reccomendation for most professional setups.

 During the installation process you may be prompted to make selections or install prerequisites, use the default selections and proceed with the installation.